sandeepdevopscloud/aws-devops-ci-cd-pipeline/README.md

 - How to deploy applications on Kubernetes (EKS)
 - Basics of using Ansible for automation
 - Practical understanding of AWS cloud services

+## Project Overview
+In this project i covered all the tools like for continous Integration - Jenkins, To Build used Maven , for Automation Ansible, Containeration used Docker, for Container Achistarion used Kubernetes ,and also for Source code maganegment used Github